redstonerodent/continuousEngine/README.md

 ### Pygame

-Can be installed with pip: `pip install pygame==2.0.0dev10`.
-If you don't have pip installed, try `python -m pip install pygame==2.0.0dev10`
+Can be installed with pip: `pip install pygame`.
+If you don't have pip installed, try `python -m pip install pygame`.
+If you have an older version of `pygame`, use `pip install --upgrade pygame`.

 ### ContinuousEngine